-Fake wines may use the same exact font and type or style of label but usually spelling mistake or obvious entirely different label color, name or other details on the label will definitely indicate them, like on the picture above and more especially this picture of “Pacurs” instead of “Petrus”
+Fake wines may use the same exact font and type or style of the label but usually spelling mistakes or obvious entirely different label color, name, or other details on the label will definitely indicate them, like on the picture above and more especially this picture of “Pacurs” instead of “Petrus”

-Sometimes, fake wines can be surprisingly absurd like this one below
+Sometimes, fake wines can be surprisingly absurd like the one below

-Or for marketing reason, fake wines are lookalike of highly expensive wines like this one below (seen in China)
+Or for marketing reasons, fake wines are lookalike of highly expensive wines like the one below (seen in China)

 Or even this one below which is really messed up…

 These are only a few examples but the market is flooded with these counterfeits and fake wines if you pay a bit of attention to the details.

 Vintages not produced